 The dry-down of passionate yet subtle patchouli tenderly soothed by buttery vanilla, tonka, and sandalwood is enveloping and pleasantly fluffy.
 The sandalwood becomes prominent and gives the fragrance a nice woody creamier.
 Elegant, comforting, unique, and beautifully framed.
 It is creamy and smooth and smolders, yes, it smolders.
 There is a touch of patchouli in the base, which I do not consider particularly evident.
 I know it is there because it tempers the sweetness of the frothy vanilla and almond heliotrope.
 Lalique Le Parfum is an oriental, but not in the traditional oriental way, quite a modern oriental.
 Although it is based on the classic vanilla accord, patchouli and coumarin, it is unmistakably a modern oriental fragrance.
 It is losing the animal and dark richness of the classical oriental, replacing the dirty civet and vinous ambergris with smooth effect "warm skin" of modern musk.

 The official notes are a surprise, evoking a more dusty and floral heart with a salty end and a sultry finish.
 On my skin, however, this is a thoroughly smoky gourmand fragrance.
 Le Parfum is an unpredictable, somewhat androgynous gem that I miserably discovered long after its market launch, nearly fifteen years later.
 It is beautiful oriental vanilla that looks timeless, and I see why some people have likened it to Shalimar.
 It's not that they smell like, but it depends a lot on the impression they leave.
 Lalique's Le Parfum lacks the spiciness of Shalimar without being unbalanced or overly sweetened.
 Before wearing it, I almost expected it to be sweet to becoming sickening, but it just didn't happen.
 Still, as an admirer of many Lalique fragrances, the performance of the EDP disappointed me.
-Le Parfum does not have strong sillage, it stays close to the skin, and its longevity is scarcely acceptable.
+Le Parfum does not have strong sillage, it stays close to the skin, but its longevity is incredible.
+I sprayed it on my hand before going to bad, 00:15, and I am still getting whiff nearly twelve hours later.
+It's 12:25 now.
 It's a pleasantly delicate, understated scent.
 Yes, surprisingly, because it lacks Lalique's usual bold generosity of touch.
 I find Le Parfum to be really versatile and very wearable, at least the batch I own.
 The keynotes and accords make it ideal for colder days of late Fall and Winter, though the fuzziness of its performance fits well, even for warmer days and nights of Spring and Summer.
 It is suited for office wear or a lazy day off.
 I see it could be a sophisticated everyday scent and one that would encourage others to snuggle close.
 Essence does not always have to be unique, to be beautiful and satisfying.
 I liked Le Parfum so much, that's it.

 This review bases on 100ml (3.4 FL. oz) I own since July 2020.